NUMde/compass-num-conformance-checker/docs/README.md

 # Web interface

 The `compass-conformance-server` comes with a one-page web interface to validate resources.
-The issues of the [operation outcome](https://www.hl7.org/fhir/operationoutcome.html) will be displayed will be displayed according their severities.
+The issues of the [operation outcome](https://www.hl7.org/fhir/operationoutcome.html) will be displayed according to their severities.
 Both JSON and XML are supported.

 ![Screenshot](images/screenshot.png)